DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 founder of [icmspecialist.com](http://www.icmspecialist.com).

 **Franco ‘Bifo’ Berardi** is a writer, media theorist, and media activist.
-He recently published *The Uprising* (2012).
+In 2012 he published *The Uprising*.
 As a coordinator of the European School for Social Imagination (SCEPSI), he has taught at Ashkal Alwan in Beirut, PEI-Macba in Barcelona, Accademia di Brera in Milano, and has lectured in social centers and universities worldwide.

+**Robert van Boeschoten** is a philosopher interested in the cultural impact of media on society at large, and organizations in particular.
+His work is divided over the University of Applied Sciences Amsterdam (HvA) at the Communication and Multimedia Department and The University for Humanistics (UvH) in Utrecht.

-**Finn Brunton** is an assistant professor in the Department of Media, Culture, and Communication at NYU's Steinhardt School.
+**Finn Brunton** is Assistant Professor in the Department of Media, Culture, and Communication at NYU's Steinhardt School.
 He is the author of *Spam: A Shadow History of the Internet* (MIT, 2013), and the forthcoming *Obfuscation: A User's Guide* (MIT, 2015) with Helen